redis/redis-doc/docs/getting-started/installation/install-redis-from-source.md

 redis-server
 {{< / highlight >}}

-If successful, you'll see the startup logs for Redis, and Redis will be running in the foreground.
+If successful, you'll see the startup logs for Redis.
+Redis will be running in the foreground.

+Or

+{{< highlight bash  >}}
+screen -S Redis redis-server
+{{< / highlight >}}

+if you want to run redis in the background

 To stop Redis, enter `Ctrl-C`.